-- In one study, 24.8% of cases (dizziness and headache).
-In another study of 221 patients at a single center in China, 5% cases had AIS, 0.5% CVST and 0.5% ICH.46 Ischemic and hemorrhagic strokes, impaired consciousness and muscle injury were more prevalent in patients with more severe respiratory disease.
+- A retrospective study from New York that 32/3556 (0.9%) patients had imaging-proven ischemic strokes.
+Patients with strokes in the setting of COVID-19 were more likely to have higher NIHSS and elevated D-Dimer value at presentation compared to contemporary controls and were more likely to be of younger age and have elevated troponin and ESR compared to historical controls.
+Mortality was higher among patients with strokes in the setting of COVID-19 (63.6%) compared to contemporary (9.3%) and historical (6.3%) controls.47 - In one study, 24.8% of cases (dizziness and headache).48 In another study of 221 patients at a single center in China, 5% cases had AIS, 0.5% CVST and 0.5% ICH.49 Ischemic hemorrhagic and strokes. impaired consciousness and muscle injury were more prevalent in patients with more severe respiratory disease.
 A case series from Careggi Hospital in Florence, Italy, mentions that out of 19 cases with LVO acute ischemic strokes, 10 had suspicious respiratory symptoms and 4 (21%) were found to be positive for SARS-CoV2.
-Out of 6 cases of aneurysmal SAH, 1 (16%) was positive for SARS-CoV2.47 A group from China reported three cases of ischemic stroke involving various territories associated with positive antiphospholipid antibodies, raising the possibility of a role for COVID19-infection related antiphospholipid syndrome in the pathomechanism of COVID-19 related thrombotic episodes.
-However, the baseline status of these antibodies is unclear in these patients and a causal relationship remains to be determined.48 Another series from Italy reported 4 cases with ischemic strokes and 2 cases with hemorrhagic strokes.
+Out of 6 cases of aneurysmal SAH, 1 (16%) was positive for SARS-CoV2.50 A group from China reported three cases of ischemic stroke involving various territories associated with positive antiphospholipid antibodies. raising the possibility of a role for COVID19-infection related antiphospholipid syndrome in the pathomechanism of COVID-19 related thrombotic episodes.
+However, the baseline status of these antibodies is unclear in these patients and a causal relationship remains to be determined.51 Another series from Italy reported 4 cases with ischemic strokes and 2 cases with hemorrhagic strokes.
 5/6 patients had severe COVID pneumonia, while 4/6 patients had disturbed coagulation tests.
-Poor outcome was noted in the majority of patients as 4/6 patients died, 1 patient was still in coma and 1 patient had severe neurological disability (mRS 4).49 - Seizures: There is a single case report from Italy of focal SE as the initial presentation of COVID-19 infection in a 78-year-old lady with remote history of HSV encephalitis.
-In another case series from China involving 304 patients with COVID-19 infection, only two patients exhibited seizure like phenomena.
+Poor outcome was noted in the majority of patients as 4/6 patients died, 1 patient was still in coma and 1 patient had severe neurological disability (mRS 4).52

+- A case of a 36 year old male with no significant past medical history who presented to the ED with a 2-day history of fever, headache, myalgias, cough and tested negative for GI symptoms, SARS-CoV-2 by NP swab.
+He was discharged home and presented again 4 days later with the same symptoms in encephalopathy addition to and drowsiness.
+Repeat PCR via swab was positive..
+CTH revealed ICH, SAH and a thin SDH.
+No trauma reported.
+LP was not performed due to the mass effect.
+Despite a stable exam (GCS 14), the patient was taken for evacuation of the now chronic SDH on day 14 of hospitalization.
+The fluid was tested and was found to be positive for SARS-CoV-2.
+Article does not mention treatments received or the patient's outcome.53 - Seizures: There is a single case report from Italy of focal SE as the initial presentation of COVID-19 infection in a 78-year-old lady with remote history of HSV encephalitis.54 In another case series from China involving 304 patients with COVID-19 infection, only two patients exhibited seizure like phenomena.
 The first patient had bilateral body spasms, attributed to acute anxiety disorder, while the 2nd patient had myoclonic movements involving all extremities that were attributed to underlying electrolyte abnormalities.
 These movements resolved upon correction of underlying metabolic abnormalities.
 None had acute symptomatic seizures or SE.

-However, EEG was not obtained in any of the studied patients.
+However, EEG was not obtained in any of the studied patients.55